Mormukut11/Preparing-your-own-dataset/README.md

 # DATA

-The train and test dataset consist of various features which describe a movies Training dataset has movies list from 2000 - 2017 and test dataset has movies list of 2018.
+The train and test dataset consist of various features which describe a movies.
+Training dataset has movies list from 2000 - 2017 and test dataset has movies list of 2018.

 movie : Name of the Movie